Long Term Fostering

 Following the information sharing meeting (ideally within 10 working days), the Supervising social worker will arrange a Transitions meeting.
 This meeting is chaired by the Fostering team manager of the child’s new carers (long-term carers) and attended by both sets of foster carers, Supervising social workers and the child’s social worker.

-The purpose of this meeting is to agree on a Transition plan for the child moving from their current foster home to their new long-term home. it is important that both sets of carers are involved in making this plan to ensure that the plan fits with both families involved and the transition is in the child’s best interest.
+The purpose of this meeting is to agree on a Transition plan for the child moving from their current foster home to their new long-term home.
+It is important that both sets of carers are involved in making this plan to ensure that the plan fits with both families involved and the transition is in the child’s best interest.

 We always need to make sure that a child’s wishes and feelings are considered as part of the plan, and if appropriate be involved in putting the transition plan together.